-It must be noted, atoms lack a well-defined outer boundary.
-The atomic radius of a chemical element is a measure of the distance out to which the electron cloud extends from the nucleus.
-However, this assumes the atom to exhibit a spherical shape, which is only obeyed for atoms in vacuum or free space.
+It must be noted that atoms lack a well-defined outer boundary.
+The atomic radius of a chemical element measures the distance out to which the electron cloud extends from the nucleus.
+However, this assumes the atom exhibits a spherical shape, which is only obeyed for atoms in a vacuum or free space.
 Therefore, there are various non-equivalent definitions of atomic radius.

 - Van der Waals radius.
 In principle, Vana der Waals radius is half the minimum distance between the nuclei of two atoms of the element that are not bound to the same molecule.

 - Ionic radius.
 An ionic radius is one-half the distance between the nuclei of two ions in an ionic bond.